-From Broomstick the skinny thoroughbred who liked to take off, to the German-bred Kraut, some funny horse names are so bad, they’re unforgettably good…
+From Broomstick, the skinny thoroughbred who liked to take off, to a Treasure who was anything but, some funny horse names are so bad, they’re unforgettably good…

-Obvious reasons, found wandering around the stable yard.
+Obvious reasons, often found wandering around the stable yard.

 2. Bunny Killer

-Real name Murphy but nick-named Bunny Killer as he trampled some rabbits to death in his field.
+Real name Murphy, but nick-named Bunny Killer after he trampled some rabbits to death in his field.

 Always amusing to hear: “next in, we have Jo Bloggs riding Badly”…